tdauth/wowr/README.md

 * Naga villagers can walk on water.
 * Increased the maximum supply to 300 and the supply cost levels to 100 and 200.
 * Added Outland area with a new boss.
+* New Outland area with four goldmines and four quests.
+* Outland portals all over the map.
 * "-nowin" replaced "nodefeat".
 The game can be won by killing the final boss in the Outland area.
 * Hand of God at level 35.
+* Ability 'Reward Freelancer' in all main buildings.
+* Ability 'Give Units to Another Allied Player' in all main buildings.

 ## Bugfixes
 It does also fix several bugs of the original map: